Enter your headline here

 Lower EBIT due to strikes in Germany

 According to the information provided, the results are nevertheless slightly lower than forecast with EBIT of 116 million euros.
-Last year, EBIT amounted to 135 million euros.
+Last year, EBIT totalled 135 million euros.
 This is due in particular to the strikes in Germany in recent months, which have also affected air traffic.
 In addition, there were material bottlenecks and disproportionately high cost increases.

-The EBIT margin was 6.6%, compared to the target of 10%.
-In 2023, this was 8.8%.
+The EBIT margin is 6.6 per cent; the target was 10 per cent.
+In 2023, this was 8.8 per cent.

 2,000 new employees per year